 1. Gain the Ability to Run Comparison Reports

 Whether you’ve been in business for 12 months or a few years, one of the advantages to having access to historical data is that you can run reports to compare the current year to previous years.
 This allows you to see trends in income and expenses.
 These trends can help you to make decisions that could impact the future of your business.

-3. Start with a Clean Slate
+2. Start With a Clean Slate

 When a full conversion of your QuickBooks Desktop data is not possible or advisable, the next best thing is to manually transfer individual lists of data via an Excel spreadsheet.
 To export a list from QuickBooks Desktop, display the list and click on the Excel icon located in the toolbar, as indicated in the screenshot below:

-Select “Export Customer List” as indicated below:
+Next, select Export Customer List as indicated below:

 What to Do After You Import Data to QuickBooks Online

 Before you begin working in QuickBooks Online, you need to verify that your data was successfully imported.
-The best way to do this is to run a Profit & Loss statement and a Balance Sheet report in both QuickBooks Desktop and QuickBooks Online and compare the totals.
-For both reports, use the following parameters:
+The best way to do this is to run a profit and loss statement and balance sheet report in both QuickBooks Desktop and QuickBooks Online and compare the totals.

 - All dates

-- Accrual method (Note: even if you are a cash basis business, use the accrual method for these reports)
+- Accrual method (note: even if you are a cash basis business, use the accrual method for these reports)

-If you find a discrepancy when comparing your reports, contact the Intuit support team at 1-800-638-8615 and they will troubleshoot the issue at no cost to you!
+If you find a discrepancy when comparing your reports, contact the Intuit support team at 1-800-638-8615 and they will troubleshoot the issue at no cost to you.

-Quickly Get Up to Speed with QuickBooks Online
+Get Up to Speed With QuickBooks Online

-- How to Setup Company Information
+- How to Set Up Company Information

 - How to Import Banking Transactions